monsoonmaelstrom/book2/book2.md

 “Where is Davy?”
 I ask.

-“Here,” he calls from over my shoulder.
+“Here,” he calls from behind me.

 I turn to find him leaning a shoulder against the wall next to the window.

 “Davy.
-You’ve looked better,” I say, giving him a once over.
+You’ve looked better,” I comment, giving him a once over.

 “Likewise,” he tells me.

 My face splits into a grin.
 I am unbelievably angry at him, but I’m still so relieved to see his face.
-That might all change later, when I hear what he has to say for himself, because if Giorgi’s right, and I think he is, Davy’s been keeping secrets.
-Big secrets.
+That might all change later, when I hear what he has to say for himself, because if Giorgi’s right—and I think he is—Davy’s been keeping secrets. *Big* secrets.
 Things he should have told me.
 Things I had every right to know.

 For now though, I walk over to him and wrap my arms around him in a hug.
 “I’m glad you’re alive.
 You can remind me I said that later,” I say softly as I step away.